GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   Other class files with the same name are unavailable.

   If a class loader fails to find any instance of a class, it will ask its parent class loader to find the class.
-While in a running VM there generally are multiple class loaders, each with its own class path, for our purposes we can treat this as a single class path formed by appending parent class paths to child class paths.
+In a running VM there are usually multiple class loaders, each with its own class path, but for our purposes we can treat this as a single class path formed by appending parent class paths to child class paths.

 ### Types of conflicts and compatibility